NVIDIAGameWorks/Streamline/docs/ProgrammingGuideReflex.md

 Checklist Item | Pass/Fail
 ---|---
+Reflex Low Latency’s default state is On |
+All Reflex modes (Off, On, On + Boost) function correctly |
 PC Latency (PCL) in the Reflex Test Utility is not 0.0 |
 Reflex Test Utility Report has "PASSED" with Reflex On |
 Reflex does not significantly impact FPS (more than 4%) when Reflex is On <br> (On + Boost is expect to have some FPS hit for lowest latency) |